-To ensure the safety of visitors, staff, volunteers and the collections, we have implemented enhanced protocols and transitioned to an online timed ticketing system for museum and planetarium admission.
-Please note: Use of strollers are discouraged at this time due to the marked one-way pathways and needing to be carried/lifted to enter and exit the museum.
+To ensure the safety of visitors, staff, volunteers and the collections, we have implemented an online ticketing system.
+When visiting: The use of strollers is discouraged and strollers need to be carried/lifted to enter and exit the museum.

 What are the admission fees?